for the latest information and training materials relating to the transition.

 - View employment information about direct reports through a Supervisor Portal.

-UC Davis and UC Davis Health are expected to transition to UCPath in 2019.
+UC Davis and UC Davis Health are expected to transition to UCPath on October 1, with cutover activities happening in September.
 We follow the successful deployments at Los Angeles, Santa Barbara, Office of the President, Merced, Riverside and Associated Students UCLA – all now live on UCPath.
 View the full transition timeline on the UCPath website.

 Five things graduate students and postdoctoral scholars can do to prepare for the transition.